 Lamiophlomis rotata, photographed in a dry valley beneath Imja Tse (Island Peak) (6189 m), Sagarmatha National Park, eastern Nepal.
 (Photo copyright © by Kaj Halberg)

-Oreosolen wattii, of the figwort family (Scrophulariaceae), grows in alpine grasslands and on dry slopes in southern Tibet and the northernmost parts of Nepal, Sikkim and Bhutan, up to 5,100 metres altitude.
+Oreosolen wattii, of the figwort family (Scrophulariaceae), grows in alpine grasslands and on dry slopes in southern Tibet and the northernmost parts of Nepal, Sikkim and Bhutan, up to 5,100 m altitude.

 Oreosolen wattii, likewise observed beneath Imja Tse.
 (Photo copyright © by Kaj Halberg)